Table of Contents

 While a low protein diet isn't meant to prevent stone formation, it may speed up their dissolution in theory.
 The low-protein diet should be accompanied by antibiotic treatment.

-Your dog should drink plenty of water.
-Struvite crystals are formed in the alkaline urine, thus drinking more water will help his urine get more diluted and acidic.
+Struvite crystals are formed in the alkaline urine.
+Thus drinking more water will help his urine get more diluted and acidic.
 One way to get your dog to drink more water is to increase his sodium intake.

-Phosphorous is found in foods like eggs, milk and fish in different amounts.
-Either track the amounts and adjust the diet as necessary, or avoid these foods altogether.
+Phosphorous is found in foods like eggs, milk, and fish in different amounts.
+Either track the quantities and adjust the diet as necessary or avoid these foods altogether.

-Remember that even after your dog gets rid of struvite bladder stones, you may need to monitor the diet to avoid their reoccurrence and formation.
-In addition to regularly checking pH levels of his urine, you should also make a diet according to his needs.
+In addition to regularly checking the pH levels of his urine, you should also make a diet according to his needs.

-If you're making homemade dog food for struvite bladder stones, or simply want to give your dog treats and snacks, the below foods are the best when dealing with this condition.
+If you're making homemade dog food for struvite bladder stones or treats for dogs with urinary crystals, the below foods are the best when dealing with this condition.

 Foods to Include